shawn-sandy/fp-kit/first-paint/www/_coverpage.md

         <h4>
         Easy to use</h4>
         <p>
-          Drop it into your `html5` pages and start customizing, it's that simple.
+          Drop it into your `html5` (semantic) pages and start customizing, it's that simple.
         </p>
       </div>
       <div role="gridcell">